pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 You can also use these scripts in your CI/CD pipeline to simplify tasks like build and generate test reports.

-To define a NPM script all you need to do is set it's name and write the script in the `script` property in your `package.json` file:
+To define an NPM script, all you need to do is set its name and write the script in the `script` property in your `package.json` file:

 ```json
 {